jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 |

-Next, push the keyboard "up arrow " and run the same command but targeted at port 8080 like this: **curl --head http://10.0.3.253:8080**
+Next, push the keyboard "up arrow " and run the same command but targeted at port 8080 like this: **curl \-\-head http://10.0.3.253:8080**

 |